-If we were unaware of the droplet polydispersity or did not account for it, we might interpret the black curve in Fig. 4, using a survival probability analysis with nucleation theory for droplets of the mean size $V_0$ .
-To illustrate how droplet size 195 dispersity influences the inferred nucleation rate parameters, we reoptimized A and B now to minimize the residuals between the dispersity superposition result in $P(\delta_T)$ and the naive specific-volume model $P(\delta_T|V_0)$ .
+If we were unaware of the droplet polydispersity or did not account for it, we might interpret the black curve in Fig. 4, using a survival probability analysis with nucleation theory for droplets correspond to the mean diameter d, the volume is computed assuming spherical droplets i.e. $V_0 = (\pi d^3/6)$ , thus variations in diameter directly translate to changes in volume.
+To illustrate how droplet diameter dispersity influences the inferred nucleation rate parameters, we re-optimized A and B now to minimize the residuals between the dispersity superposition result in $P(\delta_T)$ and the naive specific-volume model $P(\delta_T|V_0)$ .
 The resulting A and B values are $6.81 \times 10^{31} cm^{-3} s^{-1}$ and 0.91 respectively.
-The inferred prefactor ( $A{apparent}$ ) is 15 orders of magnitude smaller than that from the global fit of the sets with narrow volume distribution, and the inferred barrier parameter ( $B{apparent}$ ) has been reduced by nearly 40%.
-Moreover, the inferred free energy barrier at 235.5 K is now estimated to be $\beta\Delta G = 55.7 k_B T$ , relative to a value 200 of 88.5 $k_BT$ based on the global fit values to the size selected droplet data.
-The calculation illustrates how a failure to account for size-dispersity causes a spurious broadening of the nucleation spectrum and reduction in the inferred prefactor A, barrier parameter B, and free energy barriers.
+The inferred prefactor ( $A{\rm apparent}$ ) is 15 orders of magnitude smaller than that from the global fit of the sets with narrow volume distribution, and the inferred barrier parameter ( $B{\rm apparent}$ ) has been reduced by nearly 40%.
+Moreover, the inferred free energy barrier at 235.5 K is now estimated to be $\beta\Delta G = 55.7 \ k_B T$ , relative to a value of 88.5 $k_B T$ based on the global fit values to the diameter selected droplet data.
+The calculation illustrates how a failure to account for diameter-dispersity causes a spurious broadening of the nucleation spectrum and reduction in the inferred prefactor A, barrier parameter B, and free energy barriers.

-Once we know the variation in droplet sizes, resultant survival probabilities can easily be computed with the help of the python code presented in Section 9 and available in GitHub (https://github.com/Molinero-Group/volume-dispersion).
-The inputs needed for the program are the proposed distribution of droplet sizes (Gaussian, uniform, gamma, etc.) and the variation of nucleation rate with temperature (see Section 9.1).
+Once we know the variation in droplet diameters, resultant survival probabilities can easily be computed with the help of the python code presented in Section 9 and available in GitHub (https://github.com/Molinero-Group/volume-dispersion).
+Here variation refers to the overall differences in droplet sizes within a sample, encompassing any deviation from the average droplet diameter.
+The inputs needed for the program are the proposed distribution of droplet diameters (Gaussian, uniform, gamma, etc.) and the variation of nucleation rate with temperature (see Section 9.1).
 The output from the code is the effective survival probability.